ziirolag/TradeSentry/README.md

 # TradeSentry Bot

-**TradeSentry Bot** is a Discord bot that provides real-time stock market signals, portfolio tracking, and technical analysis.
+**TradeSentry Bot** is a Discord bot that provides real-time stock/some mainstream crypto market signals, portfolio tracking, and technical analysis.
 It uses [yfinance](https://pypi.org/project/yfinance/) for market data, [mplfinance](https://github.com/matplotlib/mplfinance) for charting, and the Discord API for interactive commands.

 ## Features